-Remuneration to management Board members comprises calculated salaries and social security payable by the Company.
+Remuneration to management comprises calculated salaries and social security payable by the Company.

-In the event of the labour contract termination with the members of the Management (regardless of the termination reason), the Company shall be liable to pay an employee a compensation of up to 12 average monthly salaries.
-The Company recognized provision for this compensation (Note 18).
+In the event of the labour contract termination with the members of management (regardless of the termination reason), the Company shall be liable to pay an employee a compensation of up to 12 average monthly salaries.
+The Company recognized provision for this compensation (Note 17).